 Posted on

-MASTERING THE FISH BRAAI: PRO TIPS FROM DORADO TO SNOEK
+MASTERING THE FISH BRAAI: FROM DORADO TO SNOEK

 Few things bring people together quite like the smell of fresh fish sizzling over open flames.
 The art of the fish braai—a uniquely South African take on grilling—is not just a cooking method but a culinary experience.
 Whether you’re running a boutique guest lodge, a bustling beachside bistro, or simply braaing at home, knowing how to prepare and serve fish to perfection is essential.
 Here’s how you can up your fish braai game—featuring expert tips, key tools, and product recommendations.